-Following implementation of therapy, patients should be reassessed for attainment of treatment goals and identification of any barriers for successful treatment (see Figure).
+Following implementation of therapy, patients should be reassessed for attainment of treatment goals and identification of any barriers for successful treatment (Figure 3.8).
 Following review of the patient's response to treatment initiation, adjustments may be needed.

-This is guided by the principles of first review and assess, then adjust if necessary (see Figure):
+This is guided by the principles of first review and assess, then adjust if necessary (Figure 3.8):

-- Review
+Review

-- Review symptoms (dyspnea) and exacerbation risk (previous history, blood eosinophils).

-- Assess

-Assess inhaler technique and adherence, and the role of non-pharmacological approaches (covered earlier in this section).
+- Review symptoms (dyspnea) and exacerbation risk (previous history, blood eosinophils). - Assess - Assess inhaler technique and adherence, and the role of non-pharmacological approaches (covered earlier in this chapter). - Adjust - Adjust pharmacological treatment, including escalation or de-escalation.

-Adjust

-Adjust pharmacological treatment, including escalation or de-escalation.
 Switching inhaler device or molecules within the same class (e.g., using a different long-acting bronchodilator) may be considered as appropriate.
 Any change in treatment requires a subsequent review of the clinical response, including side effects.